 During just one year:

-- We developed a presentation solution to display information on screens in church during the masses.
+- We developed a presentation solution to display information in churches during the masses.
 A user could control the content through our Android app.
-Raspberry PIs handled showing content on connected TVs.
+Raspberry Pis handled showing content on connected TVs.

 - We developed an Android TV app, which plays promotional videos in a loop and shows information about phones, which the user picks up from the panel in front of a TV.
 My choice of Android TV proved to be just perfect for the job.

 - We developed a solution for firefighter competitions.

 - We made few open-source Arduino and Android libraries

 - And we worked on a few other smaller projects.

 In all the projects, we were in full control of the solutions.
 We could pick up the technologies we knew or on which we’ve worked before.
 Also, sometimes we adapted frameworks or libraries that we didn’t know but which seemed to have a potential for the future.
 In a year, I gained experience with more technologies and tried more approaches than during my three years in a company.

 We knew from the start that being customer-focused is just a start.
 We knew that we want to work on our products.
 Our first significant collaboration was Adeon.
 An easy-to-use solution to allow sending commands to the embedded platforms via SMS messages.
 It comes in two parts — an Arduino library, which is open-source, and an Android client, which is free-to-use.

 I won’t go much into detail what Adeon does or for what purpose you could use it.
 Instead, I will talk about what kind of experience we gained in a short time.
 When I worked as an Android developer in a company, designers prepared all the UI designs; our peers in the US defined most of the behavior.
 I got everything prepared for me.
 My task was to help with the design of Android app architecture and code the necessary parts.